Bookkeeper33/Holidays/README.md

-# Nuxt 3 Minimal Starter

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

-## Setup
+# Cloning and installation
+Clone this repository to your local machine.
+To do this, click on the green "Code" button at the top right of list of files and copy the link in the prompt.
+Then, run the following command in your terminal:

+    git clone <link>

+This will create a folder called 'ruby-exercises' inside the directory you ran the command in.

+CD into that folder:

+    cd nuxt-app

-Make sure to install the dependencies:
+Next make sure to install the dependencies:

 ```bash
 # npm